Eucalyptus crenulata

 Share this product

-About Eucalyptus crenulata
+About Your New Eucalyptus crenulata

 Eucalyptus crenulata (Silver Gum) is a rare and stunning Australian native tree, cherished for its compact form and striking silver-blue foliage.
 Growing to 7–15 metres tall with a 4–6 metre canopy spread, this evergreen is perfect for feature planting, streetscapes, and modern native gardens where year-round texture and contrast are key.